ECB pace of bond buying picks up speed

-FRANKFURT, April 20 The European Central Bank bought 11.612 billion euros ($12.5 billion) worth of government bonds in the sixth week of its quantitative easing programme, a quicker pace than a week earlier.
+FRANKFURT The European Central Bank bought 11.612 billion euros (8.372 billion pounds) worth of government bonds in the sixth week of its quantitative easing programme, a quicker pace than a week earlier.

 Under the programme of quantitative easing, which started in early March, the ECB aims to purchase 60 billion euros a month of securities (bonds, ABS and covered bonds) until September 2016, or beyond that if needed to see a sustained adjustment in the inflation path back towards the ECB's target of just under 2 percent.